MohammadAffanAlam/Game-of-Life-Project/README.md

 - Change the color of alive cells and dead cells
 - Create a save file
 - Load a Game of Life state from a save file

+The project features error checks for negative numbers or invalid integers for grid size, and pauses generation if it detects that the grid has reached a state where it is stable and thus no change is made (or if all cells are dead).